 I used the Evernote web clipper (see my 5-minute tutorial) to clip the pdf from the Piano Safari website.

 Now, not only is the pdf downloaded and therefore referenced under my Evernote tag, but the note captured the direct link to the pdf if I would ever need to view it online.

 Duplicating and Tracking from Year to Year

 Ok, next I’m about to go into how to track each student’s evaluations and save them in Evernote.
 This includes the use of tags.
 If you’re not familiar with the tagging system or why, in my opinion, it’s the best way to organize Evernote, then take a few minutes to watch my video on tagging.

 Here’s what you do.
 First of all, notice that I’m under my “evaluations” tag.
-You can see that by all the circled areas.
+You can see that in all the circled areas.
 I currently have 14 notes under this tag.
 Right-click on your master evaluation form note title and click “Duplicate Note.”

 Then, tag one student on this note and remove the “evaluations” tag.

 That note will now show up under that student’s tag.
 You can then change the title of that note to say “Student Progress Evaluation 2017”, and add the student’s name to the top of the evaluation, and it won’t affect your original note.
 You can also see that I can view the previous three years of evaluations for that student.
 It’s always nice to see comparisons from year to year.